+For the transcritical wall-cooling cases (Figs.~\ref{fig:20}(c,d)), similar features to the transcritical wall-heating cases are found (not shown here for the sake of brevity).
+However, due to a larger $\partial \bar{\rho}/\partial y|_{WL}$, the output density perturbations exhibit significantly larger amplitudes than the output velocity perturbations.
+The vortex-tilting term $|\partial \bar{u}/\partial y \cdot \partial \hat{v}_{in}/\partial z|$ is greatly enhanced by wall cooling, increasing both mean-flow vorticity and perturbation strain rate.
+This term peaks above $y_{WL}$, which rises as $T^*_w/T^*_{pc}$ decreases.
+As a result, the wall-normal vorticity perturbation $\hat{\omega}_{y,out}$ shows a similar profile to Fig.~\ref{fig:fig8}(c), but more pronounced around the Widom line.

-A visualization of the 3-D optimal density perturbation structures is displayed in Fig.~\ref{fig:22} for $T^*_w/T^*_{pc}=1.01, 1.10, 1.15$.~For the first two cases, the superposition with $\beta=\pm \beta_{opt}$ is considered, whereas for the strongest wall-heating case optimal disturbances are found to be streamwise-independent.~Due to a higher value of $\omega_{opt}$ when the wall temperature is increased (until $T^*_w/T^*_{pc}=1.10$), the oblique structures have a larger propagation angle with a shorter streamwise wavelength, resulting in a strong alternate checkered wave pattern.~Additionally, while the largest density structures are confined to the Widom-line region at $T^*_w/T^*_{pc}=1.01$, they also extend to the mid-section of the boundary layer at $T^*_w/T^*_{pc}=1.10$ with significant amplitudes.~In the case of $T^*_w/T^*_{pc}=1.15$ in Fig.~\ref{fig:22}(c), even stronger density perturbations are observed, yet limited to the Widom-line region. \\
+Fig.~\ref{fig:22} visualizes the 3-D optimal density perturbation structures for $T^*_w/T^*_{pc}=1.01, 1.10, 1.15$.
+For the first two cases, perturbations with $\beta=\pm \beta_{opt}$ are superimposed, while for $T^*_w/T^*_{pc}=1.15$ optimal disturbances are streamwise-independent.
+As $T^*_w/T^*_{pc}$ increases to $1.10$, $\omega_{opt}$ also increases, causing oblique structures to have a larger propagation angle and a shorter streamwise wavelength, resulting in a strong alternate checkered wave pattern.
+Additionally, at $T^*_w/T^*_{pc}=1.01$, the largest density structures are confined to the Widom-line region.
+As the wall temperature increases to $T^*_w/T^*_{pc}=1.10$, these structures extend into the mid-section of the boundary layer, exhibiting significant amplitudes.
+At $T^*_w/T^*_{pc}=1.15$ (Fig.~\ref{fig:22}(c)), even stronger density perturbations are present, yet they remain predominantly located around the Widom-line region.